 CRE Investing: How Long Do Manufactured Homes Last?

-For investors considering manufactured homes as part of their commercial real estate portfolio, a key question is: how long do these prefabricated dwellings typically last?
-While not built to the same construction standards as site-built homes, modern manufactured homes are surprisingly durable.
+For investors considering manufactured homes as part of their commercial real estate portfolio, a key question is: how long does such prefabricated dwelling lasts for?
+Contrary to what is commonly believed about manufactured homes, today’s manufactured homes are fairly robust despite not being constructed on site like the traditional stick-built homes.

 How Long Will Your Manufactured Home Last?